Angeltheesoto/Personal_website_Angeltheesoto/README.md

 <!--
 WORKING ON:
   1. Work on blog page.
-  2. Fix text size, its too small.
+  2. Add a mouse effect that follows it around.
-  3. Convert css to sass
+  3. Fix navbar font size, and width(make it span the whole top.)
  -->